-The GreenSpring Summer Harp Institutes offer five separate weeks of intensive study of the harp in two locations, Richmond, Virginia and Frederick, Maryland:
+The GreenSpring Summer Harp Institutes offer three separate weeks of intensive study of the harp in two locations, Richmond, Virginia and Frederick, Maryland:

-GreenSpring Richmond Summer Harp Institute, Week 2: Beginner, intermediate and advanced* harpists
+GreenSpring Richmond Summer Harp Institute, Week 1: July 15-19, 2019 - Beginner, intermediate and advanced* harpists, (Tour prep week 1)

-*An audition is required for the advanced track.
+*An audition is required for the advanced track and for the tour.

 Intensive focus on the harp, including group and individual attention, coaching and practice time, will inspire participants to grow to the next level of musicianship and artistry.
 Every day includes:

 Harp Ensemble Intensive time devoted to harp ensemble literature in preparation for a concert at the end of the Institute.
 A favorite class year after year, students have fun while learning the necessary skills for ensemble playing.

 Individual Attention Private instruction is a crucial element in the proper development of a player's skills.
 Students have the opportunity to work one-on-one with faculty.